Understanding Current Events on Your Weenat Sensors

 • Contact Customer Support if the issue persists: check network suitability or consider an antenna extension

-• sensor-event-location-changed-warning.png Sensor moved
+• sensor-event-location-changed-warning.png Moved sensor

 This event is triggered if the sensor was moved by at least 500 m and a new geolocation message was received.